codler/Laravel-Query-Viewer/readme.md

 		'auto' => 'true',
 	),

-## Guide
+## Usage

-To see the queries add "?debug-query=1" in the url and it will only show in local environment.
+To see the queries add "?debug-query=1" in the url and Query Viewer are only enabled in local environment.
 (LARAVEL_ENV = local)